A look at the seats up for grabs in Pakistan’s elections

 PROVINCIAL ASSEMBLIES

-— Punjab Assembly: It has 371 seats, of which 297 are being contested by 4,036 candidates.
+—Punjab Assembly: It has 371 seats, of which 295 are being contested by 3975 candidates.
 Vying for the 66 seats for women are 174 candidates and for the eight seats for non-Muslims, 32 candidates are lined up.

-— Sindh Assembly: For the 168-seat body, 130 seats are being contested by 2,252 candidates.
-For the 29 seats for women, 91 candidates are listed and for nine reserved seats for non-Muslim minorities, 39 candidates are listed.
+—Sindh Assembly: For the 168-seat body, 129 seats are being contested by 2,149 candidates.
+One uncontested seat has already been decided.
+For 29 seats for women, 91 candidates are listed and for nine reserved seats for non-Muslim minorities, 39 candidates are listed.

-— Khyber Pakhtunkhwa Assembly: In the 124-seat assembly, 99 seats are being contested by 1,154 candidates.
-The election of one seat has been postponed due to the death of a candidate in a suicide attack in the provincial capital Peshawar.
+—Khyber Pakhtunkhwa Assembly: In the 124-seat assembly, 98 seats are being contested by 1,132 candidates.
+The election of one seat has been postponed due to the death of a candidate in a suicide attack in the provincial capital, Peshawar.
 For 22 women's seats, 79 candidates are lined up and for three minority seats, 20 candidates are in the wings.

-— Baluchistan Assembly: There are 939 candidates in the running for 51 general seats.
+—Baluchistan Assembly: There are 933 candidates in the running for 51 general seats.
 The contest for one seat has been postponed due to the death of a candidate and 148 supporters in the district of Mastung in a suicide bombing.
 The attacker blew himself up as provincial candidate Siraj Raisani held a rally in the Drin Garh area of Mastung.

 For the 11 seats reserved for women, 42 candidates are in line.
 For three reserved seats for non-Muslims there are 22 candidates.